not001praween001/Raspberry-Pi-CPS-SN-trial/README.md

 Image prepare
 -------------------------

 The image is splited compressing data file.
-You cat merge all splited file by "cat" on Linux environment.
+You can merge all splited file by "cat" on Linux environment.
 Then, uncompressed image file to your harddrive.
 The raw image file name is "RaspberryPi-SN-backup_20121030".
 You can burn it to your RaspberryPis SD card.
 Image file size is 8GB.

 $> cat RaspberryPi-SN-backup_20121030.tgz.* > RaspberryPi-SN-backup_20121030.tgz